 The Company's executive compensation philosophy and program have consistently and proactively sought to be responsive to governance and stockholder concerns.
-To remain competitive in the nation's largest and fastest growing domestic industry, continued Company growth in revenue and improvement in profitability are paramount objectives of the Company's strategy.
-We believe that rewarding these strategic imperatives through effective and appropriate compensation and retention tools yield the desired alignment with stockholder interests, including value maximization
+To remain competitive in the nation's largest and fastest growing domestic industry, continued Company growth in revenue and profitability (growth in earnings per share) are paramount objectives of the Company's strategy.
+We believe that rewarding these strategic imperatives through effective and appropriate compensation and retention tools yield the desired alignment with stockholder interests, including value maximization.

-Our executive compensation program is overseen by the Compensation Committee of our Board of Directors (which is wholly comprised of independent members of the Board of Directors) and is advised by an independent consultant engaged by the Compensation Committee.
+Our executive compensation program is overseen by the Compensation Committee of our Board of Directors (which is wholly comprised of independent members of the Board of Directors) and is advised by an independent consultant, Mercer Human Resources Consulting, engaged by the Compensation Committee.
 Through the use of the tools described below, our Compensation Committee seeks to reward and retain executives based on their performance and future potential, while acknowledging that sufficient flexibility must be maintained to ensure that the overall philosophical intent of the executive compensation program is achieved.
 The tools currently used by the Company (as applied to each named executive officer) include:

-- Annual base salary that is competitive with the business peer group companies and also consistent with the general industry peer group companies (targeted for a 15% range +/- the median); - Annual target incentive cash compensation that is predominantly at risk, performance-based, and indexed to the attainment of the Company's growth objectives (combined with base salary, targeted for a 15% range +/- the 75th percentile); - Longer-term (three-year vesting) incentive awards of stock-based compensation that are initially performance-based and, accordingly, are at risk and that further align the interests of executive management with maximization of long-term stockholder value (together with the bonus and annual cash incentives to be approximately the 50th percentile); and - Provision of longer range savings, retirement, and other benefits to encourage the retention of the most experienced and talented executives through their most productive and valuable years of employment service.
+- Annual base salary that is competitive with the peer group companies (targeted for a 15% range +/- the median); - Annual target incentive cash compensation that is predominantly at risk, performance-based, and indexed to the attainment of the Company's growth objectives (combined with base salary, targeted for a 15% range +/- the 75th percentile of the peer group companies); - Longer-term (three-year vesting) incentive awards of stock-based compensation that are initially performance-based and, accordingly, are at risk and that further align the interests of executive management with maximization of long-term stockholder value (together with the bonus and annual cash incentives to be approximately the 50th percentile of the peer group companies); and - Provision of longer range savings, retirement, and other benefits to encourage the retention of the most experienced and talented executives through their most productive and valuable years of employment service.

 The Company considers and applies many governance best-practices in implementing its compensation programs.
-For example, all executives adhere to stock ownership guidelines, compensation is capped and allocated among components to avoid undue risk acceptance, and each of our executives is an at-will employee.
+For example, all executives adhere to stock ownership guidelines, compensation is capped and allocated among components to avoid undue risk, and each of our executives is an at-will employee and not entitled to severance pay in the absence of a change in control.